Pregnancy Changed My Body — Rebuilding My Core Changed My Life

 Now, ten years later, in my 50s, I feel like my core is stronger than it ever was when I had my first child in my late 20s.

-What I learned through that journey is something I wish more parents were taught:
+What I learned through my own journey is something I wish more parents were taught: